-This overview explains what IT Experience Management (ITXM™) is, introduces the HappySignals ITXM™ Framework and its key elements, sets expectations on how long the introduction of experience management takes, and offers guidance on increasing your organization's experience-management maturity using the ITXM™ Maturity Model.
+This overview explains what IT Experience Management (ITXM) is, introduces the HappySignals ITXM Framework™ and its key elements, offers guidance on increasing your organization's experience-management maturity using the ITXM Maturity Model™, and sets expectations on how long the introduction of experience management takes.

 Providing a proven way to transform your organization's corporate IT capabilities, whether internal or outsourced, from process or technology-centric to human-centric.
-Allowing it to focus on the experiences its end-users receive from IT services and to improve the factors that matter to end-users most.
+It allows the providers of IT services to focus on their consumers' experiences and improve on the factors that matter most to end-users.

-As improvements are actioned, the measurement continues and both the absolute state and the achieved progress can now be shared – with an organization continuing around the Framework cycle, tackling more end-user issues and opportunities as the benefits of experience management permeate the organization.
+As improvements are actioned, the measurement continues, and both the absolute state and the achieved progress can now be shared – with your organization continuing around the ITXM Framework™ cycle, tackling more end-user issues and opportunities as the benefits of experience management permeate the organization.